jyoti37409/jyoti-planetarium-project12/Week 2/html-css/CSS.md

 ## Internal Styling
 To better organize your styling you can create a style element in your header and use CSS selectors to target one or more elements in the body of your page with styling.

+Be careful when you have a combination of internal and inline styling: any inline styling will override the internal styling you specify

+## External Styling
+You can separate your styling from your html by storing it inside of a .css file and linking that file in your web page.
+Keep in mind that external styling has the lowest level of priority for styling: any internal or inline styling will override the properties you set in your external style sheet